Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 OPSS keyword search

-Asbestos in children's craft sand, across twelve countries.
-The three numbers that anchor this investigation: 12 countries acted, 80-plus recalls and warnings, 1 country of origin named on every UK OPSS notice with a stated origin.
+Asbestos in children's craft sand, across at least a dozen countries per Consumer Reports.
+The numbers that anchor this investigation: at least a dozen countries acted, 80-plus recalls and warnings, 1 country of origin named on every UK OPSS notice with a stated origin.

 Methodology, and What We Could Not Count